 According to the Global Wellness Institute’s Global Wellness Tourism Economy report, “Wellness tourism growth is very much a tale of developing markets, with Asia-Pacific, Latin America-Caribbean, Middle East-North Africa, and sub-Saharan Africa accounting for 57 percent of the increase in wellness trips since 2015.
 Over the past five years, Asia is the number one growth sector in both wellness tourism trips and revenues.”

 Even in the most populated cities, people need to unwind.
 And numerous top wellness brands are moving beyond their remote locations to set up shop in the bustling cities.
 Aman is already in Tokyo; Six Senses recently opened in Singapore; and both wellness brands are about to open hotels in New York City in 2020.
 One&Only also recently announced that it will include One&Only Urban Resorts soon, with its first in Dubai.
-Fivelements, which runs an eco-wellness resort in Bali, is launching Fivelements Habitats in Hong Kong.
+Fivelements, which runs an eco-wellness resort in Bali, also launched an urban wellness concept, Fivelements Habitats, and opened its first Fivelements Habitat in Hong Kong this July.

 3. Meditation Goes Plural